-I create mixed-media works with materials harvested directly from bodies of water and land with severe shifts in natural environments, including the Gulf of Mexico along Tampa Bay area beaches, rural Appalachia primarily in the state of Kentucky, and most recently along the Kankakee River south of Chicago, Illinois where, until a little over a century ago, there was an everglade as large as Florida's.
-Artworks are created by pouring, dipping, and combining hand drawn and painted elements using the materials collected.
-I work directly from the soil, water, and plant life.
+I create mixed-media works using materials directly harvested from bodies of water and land in environments undergoing significant natural shifts.
+These locations include the Gulf of Mexico along Tampa Bay area beaches, rural Appalachia primarily in the state of Kentucky, and along the Kankakee River south of Chicago, Illinois, where, until just over a century ago, there was an everglade as vast as Florida's.
+The artworks take shape through processes such as pouring, dipping, and combining hand-drawn and painted elements utilizing the collected materials, engaging directly with the soil, water, and plant life.

-My recent move to Illinois provided another opportunity to better understand my natural surroundings.
-For the past few years, I have been developing a new body of work in collaboration with local artists and scientists who have come together to learn more about and bring broader awareness to growing environmental catastrophes that are increasingly affecting the entire ecosystem around the nearby Kankakee River.
-These grave realities can be overwhelming and difficult to know how to respond.
-Through artistic production including mixed-media works and photography, in conversation with scientific field research, my project aims to learn from and listen to natural materials, with a hope that viewers engage the world around them with renewed reverence and care.
+Living in both Florida and Illinois has uniquely informed my understanding of natural surroundings.
+Over the past few years, I've collaborated with local artists and scientists to address growing environmental crises affecting the ecosystem around the Kankakee River.
+Through mixed-media works and photography, in conjunction with scientific field research, my project seeks to learn from and listen to natural materials, fostering a hope that viewers will engage with their surroundings with renewed reverence and care.

 In the summer of 2023, I integrated traditional watercolor paints with water collected from the Gulf of Mexico, Tampa Bay, and regional freshwater lakes.
 Painting plein air with water sourced on-site has deepened my connection and intimacy with both land and sea.